EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

 \subsection{RS Semantic Segmentation Datasets}

-Pixel-level semantic segmentation aims to assign semantic labels to each pixel of the input image.
-Compared with image-level and object-level tasks, interpreting the image data with semantic maps can provide a more complete understanding of the scene.
-In Table \ref{RSISEG}, we review and present 101 datasets for RS semantic segmentation tasks.
-Specifically, among them, 25 datasets are built for LULC or general scene segmentation tasks \cite{WDCmall,kemker2018algorithms,boguszewski2021landcover,schmitt2019sen12ms,kaggleaerial,wang2022air,ISPRS-Contest1,ISPRS-Contest2,kossmann2022seasonet}.
-There are 18 datasets constructed for the segmentation of general scenes.
+Pixel-level semantic segmentation aims to assign semantic labels to each image pixel.
+Compared with image-level and object-level tasks, interpreting the image data with semantic maps can provide a more complete understanding of the scene at a fine-grained level.
+Table \ref{RSISEG} presents some representative datasets for RS semantic segmentation tasks.
+Given the close association of agriculture, buildings, roads, LULC, and urban scenes with essential applications such as urban growth, urban planning, and city living, these areas emerge as primary domains for semantic segmentation tasks.